swcarpentry/managing-research-software-projects/_episodes/10-integratable.md

     *   User-level configuration file in `~/.programrc` for user's credentials
         *   `rc` suffix is old Unix abbreviation for "resource control"
     *   Job-level configuration file for particular runs
+*   Use a standard syntax for configuration files
+    *   Windows init files are widely supported
+    *   YAML is increasingly popular
+    *   "If you have to write a parser, you've done something wrong."
 *   How to connect to other programs?
     *   Use a shell script to combine everything: universal but limited
     *   Run your program in a sub-process: ditto